 The following standard included under the state plan

-Sele ect one:

 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

 (select one):

 300% of the SSI Federal Benefit Rate (FBR)

 A percentage of the FBR, which is less than 300%

 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the state Plan

 Specify:

-Specify.

-The following dollar amount
+following dollar amount

-Spe cify dollar amount: If this amount changes, this item will be revised.
+Spec cify dollar amount: If this amount changes, this item will be revised.

-The following formula is used to determine the needs allowance:
+Гһе following formula is used to determine the needs allowance:

-Sne cify:

-Spe
+Spec zify:

-Th e maintenance needs allowance is equal to the individual's total income as determined under the pos

-gibility process which includes income that is placed in a Miller Trust.
+e maintenance needs allowance is equal to the individual's total income as determined under the ibility process which includes income that is placed in a Miller Trust.

-Oth er
+Othe er

-Sne cify:
+Spec cify:

-Spe -yy.